 In Canada, however, the laws are not yet as concrete.
 There are still quite a few legal gray areas.
 Also, to make things a little trickier, the laws differ from province to province.

 Definition of an Assistance Animal According to Canadian Law

 According to Canadian law, the definition of an assistance animal is one that brings physical or emotional support and comfort to an individual with a physical, mental, or emotional disability.
-In some provinces, Canadian law discerns between service animals and emotional support animals.
+In some provinces, emotional support animals are also seen as assistance animals.

-It is important to understand the difference between the different service animals and the laws that apply to them.
+It is important to understand the difference between the different assistance animals and the laws that apply to them.

-An emotional support letter is a prescription for an individual suffering from a mental or psychological disability.
-The prescription recommends the companionship of a support animal as part of their treatment regime.
-This is also the piece of paper that differentiates a pet from an ESA.
+An emotional support animal letter is a legal document that describes your need for an ESA.
+This is also the piece of paper that differentiates a mere pet from an ESA.

 If you want to enjoy the privileges awarded to owners of ESAs, then you will need to have a valid ESA letter.
-Only a qualified mental health professional can write a legitimate ESA letter.
-The letter must be dated and written on the LMHPs letterhead.
-It must state and specify that you have a mental or psychological disability and that your ESA is integral to your treatment.
+Only a qualified mental health professional who can practice in your province can write a legitimate ESA letter.
+The letter must be dated and written on the professional’s letterhead.
+It must state and specify that you have a mental, emotional, or psychological disability and that your ESA is a part of your clinical treatment plan.

 Travel Laws: The Canadian Transportation Agency

 The Canadian Transportation Agency allows for individuals to travel with their assistance animals.